foolnotion/reverse-ad-demo/README.md

 # reverse-ad-demo

-This is the reverse-ad-demo project.
+This is a minimal implementation of reverse-mode automatic differentiation, only used to illustrate key concepts.

 # Building and installing